JimMcL/YetAnotherTracker/README.md

 ### Contour filtering

-Next, contours are constructed around the forground objects, and any contours whose areas are less than `--min-contour` or greater than `--max-contour` are discarded.
+Next, contours are constructed around the foreground objects, and any contours whose areas are less than `--min-contour` or greater than `--max-contour` are discarded.
 Contours can be filtered out based on their perimeter lengths which must be between `min-contour-length` and `max-contour-length` (if specified).
 The relationship between contour area and length allows a crude filter on shape.
 Any contours after the first 50 are also discarded.